 Signed as an agreement.

-ĺ Signed for and on behalf of the [Insert Licensor name and ABN] by its duly authorised Guidance Note for execution: The default blocks require each party to sign by an authorepresentative and a witness. representative: However, the parties should amend these ex blocks if they are not appropriate for a party example, if a party is a company and will ex accordance with section 127 of the Corpora 2001 (Cth)) either by wet ink or electronically Signature of authorised representative Signature of witness Each party is responsible for satisfying itself other party has validly signed the Agreemen Once signed, there is no requirement to exc physical versions of the Agreement with the party and a PDF (of the whole signed docun Full name of authorised representative Full name of witness could be exchanged if agreed by the parties Date Signed for and on behalf of the Insert Licensee name and Signed for and on behalf of the Signature of witness Signed for and on behalf of the [Insert Licensee name and ABN] by its duly authorised representative: Signature of authorised Signature of witness
+Signed for and on behalf of the [Insert Licensor name and ABN] by its duly authorised Guidance Note for execution: The default execution blocks require each party to sign by an authorised representative and a witness. representative: Signature of authorised Signature of witness However, the parties should amend these execution blocks if they are not appropriate for a party (for example, if a party is a company and will execute in accordance with section 127 of the Corporations Act 2001 (Cth)) either by wet ink or electronically. representative Signature of witness Each party is responsible for satisfying itself that the other party has validly signed the Agreement.
+Full name of authorised representative Full name of witness Once signed, there is no requirement to exchange physical versions of the Agreement with the other party and a PDF (of the whole signed document) could be exchanged if agreed by the parties. ·) Date 0, Signed for and on behalf of the [Insert Licensee name and ABN] by its duly authorised representative: Signature of authorised representative Signature of witness Full name of authorised representative Full name of witness Date